PatrickFis/Azure-Study-Notes/Azure Developer/Azure Event Based Solutions.md

 ## Interact with the Event Hub in a C# console application to send events
 [Code here](Code/Visual%20Studio%20Projects/EventHub/)
-1. Generate a console application as usual in Visual Studio.
+1. Generate a console application as usual in Visual Studio
 2. Add the Azure.Messaging.EventHubs dependency
 3. Navigate to the Shared access policies for the hub that you created in the previous step
 4. Click + Add to add a new policy